 The truth is, I used to think that adding starch to sweet and sour sauce was the proper way to thicken it.
 But it really isn’t.

-- 1 c. of vinegar plus water (I use equal amounts; adjust the ratio according to your taste)
+- 1 cup vinegar plus water I use equal amounts; adjust the ratio according to your taste

-- 1 to 1 and 1/2 c. of white sugar (again, use the amount that suits your preference)
+- 1 to 1 and 1/2 cups white sugar again, use the amount that suits your preference

-- 1 tsp. of paprika or 1 tbsp. of tomato paste
+- 1 teaspoon paprika or 1 tablespoon of tomato paste

 You might also want to check out my sweet chili sauce.